X-X-Liang/LIBDAR/README.md

 <img src="./figures/Fig_Algorithms.png" alt="Fig_Algorithms" width="800;" />

 _Figure 1.
 A sketch of the main algorithms used in the toolbox. (a) Bubble dynamics are solved using the Runge-Kutta (RK) scheme with adaptive time steps, and acoustic emission are solved using RK with fixed step size.
-Propagation of “characteristics” is illustrated as the vertical lines starting with the quantity Yi, with i = 1 to n. (b) Multi-valued shock front curves need to be reshaped according to the conservation of momentum in u(r) curves and then the location of shock front is transferred to the p(r) curves._
+Propagation of “characteristics” is illustrated as the vertical lines starting with the quantity Yi at bubble wall, with i = 1 to n. (b) Multi-valued shock front curves need to be reshaped according to the conservation of momentum in u(r) curves and then the location of shock front is transferred to the p(r) curves._

 # **Repository Structure**
 - 'core functions’ contains the essential functions to simulate laser-induced bubble dynamics and acoustic emission.
 The purpose, usage and the input&out arguments are explained at the top of each file.